33V Panorama route Metschhore - Langermatte

 Safety Instructions

-With the Trailknigge we travel with respect and tolerance
+With the Trailknigge we are on the way with respect and tolerance

 Tips

-Along the route there are several worthwhile places to stop, for example at the Nesslibeizli or at Langermatte.
+Along the route, there are several worthwhile stops, for example at the Nesslibeizli or on the Langermatte.

 This website uses technology and content from the Outdooractive Platform.